ICS314-Toaster-Lovin/ICS314-Toaster-Lovin.github.io/index.md

 <img src="images/Search-Recipe-Page.png" class="img-fluid" width=400>

-#### Admin page (list all users Recipe)

-To provide a simple example of a "super power" for Admin users, the Admin page lists all of the recipes by all of the users:

-Note that non-admin users cannot get to this page, even if they type in the URL by hand.

 ### Collections

 The application implements a single Collection called "Recipes".
 Each Recipes document has the following fields: name, quantity, condition, and username.